gpratte/poker-league-season/README.md

 Each step can be found on the cooresponding branch.

+## step 03 bootstrap
+Oh yeah, it's nice to add Bootstrap to the app for two reasons:

+It looks nice.
+Nice buttons, tables, rows and columns, ...
+Functionality - accordions, modal dialogs, ...
+React Bootstrap can be found at https://react-bootstrap.github.io/
+* npm install --save react-bootstrap bootstrap

+Always need lodash
+* npm install --save lodash

+Now have a tab for quarters and a tab for games.

 ## step 02 screen layout
 **Note:** Leaving out the git commands from this step on.